 Use a Data-Driven Action Plan

-With Aperture Education’s Evo SEL system, parents and educators can measure children’s social and emotional skills.
+With the Aperture Education system, parents and educators can measure children’s social and emotional skills.
 And, the parent version is available in English and Spanish.
 Using our data reporting and SEL strategies, educators and parents alike can create a plan tailored to meet the social and emotional needs of each child.
-Contact our SEL experts today to learn more.

 Practice, Practice, Practice